 There are limitations both in copyright law consideration and in quality consideration that we need to take into account.
 Here are the basics –

-- Image Quality Requirements – The laser-engraver is kind of like a printer on steroids.
+Image Quality Requirements – The laser-engraver is kind of like a printer on steroids.
 They work in basically the same way.
 What that means is that I’m only going to get out of the machine the same quality I put into it.
 What does that mean in practical application?
-If you send me a 75dpi (dots per inch) image…which looks great for web browsing purposes but is lousy for print purposes) that is 150px square (approximately 1.5 inches square) and expect me to etch/burn that as a 12 inch large image onto a wood or leather surface….yaaa…no. Sorry, but you’re up in the night, lol!
+If you send me a 75dpi (dots per inch) image that looks great for web browsing purposes, but is lousy for print purposes, and that image is 150px square (approximately 1.5 inches square), and you expect me to reproduce it as a 12 inch square image onto a wood or leather surface….yaaa…no. Sorry, but you’re up in the night, lol!
+It literally just won’t work.
+The burn/engraving that results would be very grainy and pixelated.
 So, a high resolution image is imperative for a quality outcome.

-- File Type Matters – It will always be best if you can supply me with what is known as a vector file.
+File Type Matters – It will always be best if you can supply me with what is known as a vector file.
 One that can be resized to any size and retains it’s quality for print purposes. .EPS or .SVG are best.
-Not .GIF, .JPG or .PNG.
+Not .GIF, .JPG or .PNG when at all possible.